 Innovation in Education

-Innovation and continuous re-invention is at the heart of our educational approach at the University of Minnesota.
+Innovation and continuous re-invention are at the heart of our educational approach at the University of Minnesota.
 Recent projects include the implementation of academic half days and a new longitudinal quality improvement curriculum for second-year residents.

 Community and Advocacy Opportunities